theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/adf-integration-using-command-line.md

 author: Christoph Schuler, Valerie Schipka
 ---

-The following article describes a scenario that uses Azure Data Factory (ADF) to trigger and automate SAP data movements using Xtract Universal's [command line tool](https://help.theobald-software.com/en/xtract-universal/execute-and-automate-extractions/call-via-commandline).
+The following article describes a scenario that uses Azure Data Factory (ADF) to trigger and automate SAP data movements using {{ productName }}'s [command line tool](https://help.theobald-software.com/en/xtract-universal/execute-and-automate-extractions/call-via-commandline).
 This article targets customers that utilize ADF as a platform for orchestrating data movement and transformation. <br>

 !!! note
     The depicted scenario is no best practice or recommendation.
-    The following is a suggestion of how an orchestration of Xtract Universal extractions from ADF can look like, see also [Integration in Azure Data Factory using Webservices](adf-integration-using-webservices).
+    The following is a suggestion of how an orchestration of {{ productName }} extractions from ADF can look like, see also [Integration in Azure Data Factory using Webservices](adf-integration-using-webservices).

 ### Prerequisites

-- Xtract Universal is installed on a cloud VM and is accessible remotely over http(s).
+- {{ productName }} is installed on a cloud VM and is accessible remotely over http(s).
 - The extraction uses a [push-destination](https://help.theobald-software.com/en/xtract-universal/destinations#pull-and-push-destinations), e.g., Azure Blob Storage or Azure SQL Server.<br>
 - The extraction runs successfully when called from a remote machine via commandline, see [Execute and Automate - Call via Commandline](https://help.theobald-software.com/en/xtract-universal/execute-and-automate-extractions/call-via-commandline).
 This ensures that the XU server is reachable.